 The Company sponsors a 401(k) benefit plan (the Westell Plan), which covers substantially all of Westell, Inc.'s domestic employees.
 The Westell Plan is a salary reduction plan that allows employees to defer up to 100% of wages subject to Internal Revenue Service limits.
 The Westell Plan also allows for Company discretionary and matching contributions.
-In January 2014, the Company established the matching contribution percentage made by the Company of 50% of participants' contributions, up to 4%.
 In October 2016, the Company established a prospective maximum employer match of \$500 per calendar year.
-Matching contribution expense in fiscal years 2018 and 2017 was approximately \$0.1 million and \$0.2 million, respectively.
+Matching contribution expense was \$0.1 million in both fiscal years 2019 and 2018.